soulyft/Reco/README.md

 UI/UX Details: Animated transitions, responsive layouts, gradients, and user-friendly navigation.
 Notes for Reviewers

-This project is designed to meet Fueled Talent's criteria for code examples:
+This project is designed to meet criteria for code examples:
 UI Composition: SwiftUI-based layouts and animations.
 Data Persistence: SwiftData implementation for profiles and recommendation history.
 Networking: OpenAI API integration with clean and decodable JSON responses.